PathriVidyaPraveen/2D-game-engine-in-Cpp-using-OOP/README.md

 A fully working 2D game engine in C++ (SDL2).
 You will have learned OOP, game loops, physics, input handling, and rendering.
 You will have written 1000+ lines of code in a structured way.

+Installing SDL2 on your machine :

+Follow these steps to install SDL2 and run windows on your Linux/Ubuntu terminal by opening the terminal and entering the following commands. sudo apt update sudo apt install libsdl2-dev

+Compile and run checkInstallSDL.cpp to check whether SDL2 is properly installed on your machine.